-In March 2012, the government entered into a salary sacrificing agreement with Maxxia Pty Ltd. The agreement allows the Minister or his delegate to withdraw up to a total of \$10 million when an unconditional financial undertaking is present to fund any interim measures to avoid disruption to the salary sacrifice arrangements provided to employees.
-The financial undertaking is in place until 30 June 2024.
+In March 2012, the government entered into a salary sacrificing agreement with Maxxia Pty Ltd. The agreement allows the Minister or his delegate to withdraw up to a total of \$5 million when an unconditional financial undertaking is present to fund any interim measures to avoid disruption to the salary sacrifice arrangements provided to employees.
+The financial undertaking was in place at 30 June 2024, and extends to 30 June 2025.